 The eminent British art historian and critic, Edward Lucie-Smith, wrote in his foreword to a book on Parké, entitled Into the Glass, that: "In his paintings there is an element not just of the hyperrealist, but also of the surrealist.
 They are visionary art - humbler cousins of compositions such as Salvador Dali’s famous Christ of St John of the Cross."
 He is also one of a handful of artists to have painted the art historian's portrait.
 Edward Lucie-Smith also interviewed him in 2016 for a short film on Parke’s work.

 He was the recent recipient of The Gold Bowl Memorial 'Honourable Mention' by the Royal Society of Miniature Portrait Painters, where his work was singled out by a Victoria & Albert Museum specialist.
 He has work held in the private collection of Gabriel Tolkwsky, one of the worlds foremost diamond cutters, who was master cutter for the famous Centenary Diamond, as well as works in the collection of Kathryn Roberts, renound director of Cork Street Gallery Open.

-As well as running a full time art practice, he also writes critical text for the Guide Artist Magazine.
+Alongside running a full-time art practice, he regularly writes critical text for art magazines.